dr2lopez/yang-provenance/draft-ietf-opsawg-yang-provenance.md

 }
 ~~~

-Note that in CBOR encoding, the phys-address leaf defined asyang:phys-address MAY be encoded as a byte string (major type 2), rather than as a text string, as shown above.
-The provenance signature, which contains a COSE signature over the data, MAY also be encoded as a CBOR byte string.

 The following example shows the same structure encoded using YANG SIDs.
 The SID values shown below are illustrative and MUST be replaced by IANA-assigned values before publication.

 ~~~